Working for Thornbury

 All our agency workers must be able to work without direct supervision from the client in the area we are placing them.
 Our comprehensive referencing system provides evidence that our workers are suitably skilled to work in the clinical area we are placing them into.
 By doing this, our clients can be confident we are providing an agency worker who is competent to work as part of their team as soon as they walk onto the unit.

-All agency workers must be authorisied to work in the European Economic Community (EEC) and have current, unrestricted NMC / HCPC registration.
+All agency workers must be authorisied to work in the United Kingdom (UK) and have current, unrestricted NMC / HCPC registration.

 Any applications to join Thornbury Nursing Services will be subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and as such it will be necessary for a submission for an Enhanced Disclosure to be made to the Disclosure and Barring Service (formerly known as CRB), to check for any previous criminal cautions or convictions.